Alva-Theaters/Sorcerer/README.md

 Alva Sorcerer
 ==============
 Sorcerer is a Blender add-on intended for theatrical lighting designers who struggle with the procedural complexity of conventional lighting consoles.
 Blender is ["the free and open source 3D creation suite.
-It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing."](https://projects.blender.org/blender/blender/) Sorcerer links many of Blender's editors directly to ETC Eos, including:
+It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing."](https://projects.blender.org/blender/blender/) Sorcerer links many of Blender's editors directly to ETC Eos and grandMA3, including:

 - **3D Viewport:** Control lights with 3D objects
-- **Video Sequence Editor:** Sequence timecode events intuitively
+- **Video Sequence Editor:** Sequence timecode events intuitively (Eos only)
 - **Node Editor:** Use multiple ML Editors at once
 - **Graph Editor:** Adjust fade curves with near-analog precision
 - **Text Editor:** Generate Eos macros using QWERTY and Copy/Paste